melezhik/outthentic/README.md

         # this is my story
         Once upon a time
         code: print "hello I am Outhentic"
-        Lived a boy called Othentic
+        Lived a boy called Outhentic

 First story runner converts story check into perl code with eval "{code}" chunk added into it, this is called compilation phase:

         ok($status,"stdout matches Once upon a time");
-        eval 'print "Lived a boy called Othentic"';
+        eval 'print "Lived a boy called Outhentic"';
-        ok($status,"stdout matches Lived a boy called Othentic");
+        ok($status,"stdout matches Lived a boy called Outhentic");

 Then prove execute the code above.

 Follow ["Story runner"](#story-runner) to know how outhentic compile stories into a perl code.

-Anyway, the example with 'print "Lived a boy called Othentic"' is quite useless, there are of course more effective ways how you could use perl expressions in your stories.
+Anyway, the example with 'print "Lived a boy called Outhentic"' is quite useless, there are of course more effective ways how you could use perl expressions in your stories.

 One of useful thing you could with perl expressions is to call some Test::More functions to modify test workflow: